 While Volcanoes National Park is open to visitor at any time of the year, there are a set rules visitors must observe.
 These are guidelines or safety measures intended to ensure protection and conservation of wildlife, as well as safety of tourists while exploring the park.

-- Noise is highly prohibited -try as much as you can to keep low your voices while in the jungles searching for mountain gorillas.
+Even on gorilla trekking sessions, it is advised to keep low your voices while in the jungles searching for the great apes.
 If you make loud noise, gorillas get scared and it may make them get irritated or charge at you.

 - When you come across primates such as golden monkeys and mountain gorillas, maintain a distance of 7 meters away to avoid spreading infectious diseases to them.

 - You are not allowed to feed wildlife with human food.
 Whether there are birds or monkeys that easily approach humans, you should avoid supplying wildlife with human food.